52147/Java-Practice/Java Interview Questions/Java Interview Question-1.md

 In summary, you should use `StringBuilder` when you do not need thread safety and performance is a concern.
 Use `StringBuffer` when you need thread safety for string operations.

-Would you like to continue with more Java or Spring Boot questions?